vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Initial launch

 1. Download the jar file and copy into an empty folder

-2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+2. Double-click the jar file.<br>
+Expected: Shows the GUI with a set of sample decks.
 The window size may not be optimum.

 Saving window preferences

 1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

 2. Re-launch the app by double-clicking the jar file.<br>
     Expected: The most recent window size and location is retained.

-_{ more test cases …​ }_

 ### 7.2 Removing a deck